• Home

 SCIENCE

-Clouds in the humid tropics are the primary reason for low data yields in current GHG missions
+Clouds in the humid tropics are the primary reason for low data yields in current satellite missions

 With its fine spatial sampling, Carbon-I can peek through cloud gaps, dramatically increasing data availability in regions with the largest carbon fluxes, greatest uncertainties and climate feedback.
 Frequent shallow cumulus clouds in the tropics have cloud gaps that are smaler than 1km, dramatically reducing the data yield of current greenhouse gas missions.
 Read more about clouds in the tropics in our GRL paper.

-With its fine spatial sampling, Carbon-I can peek through cloud gaps, dramatically increasing data availability in regions with the largest carbon fluxes, greatest uncertainties and climate feedback
+Top: Current missions leave a data gap in the humid tropics, where often far less than 1% of the data passes the stringent quality filters due to residual clouds within the satellite footprints.
+With its fine spatial sampling, Carbon-I can peek through cloud gaps, dramatically increasing data availability in regions with the largest carbon fluxes, greatest uncertainties and climate feedback.

 Bottom-up methane emissions distributions show key regions, which dominate global emissions (red colors=50%ile of total emissions).
+The largest fluxes and uncertainties are in the tropics, against which arctic emissions are nearly negligible.
 However, hypothesized sources in the inventory may be entirely wrong.
 Carbon-I will use the global and target modes in concert to identify and focus on local verified sources driving global fluxes.

 High spatial resolution enables plume mapping, allowing direct attribution